system76/docs/_articles/ar-sandbox.md

 - Hit Esc to exit `RawKinectViewer`.

-- In the terminal you'll see four lines printed.
+- In the terminal you'll see four lines printed (if you don't see this output, repeat this step, making sure to choose points within the green rectangle).
 You need to highlight these four lines as shown below, then right click and select Copy:

 ![RawKinectViewer Output](/images/ar-sandbox/5-C-terminal-output-bfe04cf344.png)